Defective4/dvb-services/README.md

-# dvb-services
+# DVB Servicess

-A server for EPG and video data for DVB-T dongles
+An IPTV server for USB DVB dongles